larspetrus/Roofpig/README.md

 #RoofPig

 Roofpig is an animated, programmable and interactive Rubik's Cube for the modern web.
 It uses WebGL or plain Canvas (by way of [three.js](http://threejs.org/)) and is written in CoffeeScript.
-You can see it used on my site http://lar5.com/cube/
+See it in use on http://lar5.com/cube/

 ##1.
 Usage